Canon T4i vs Sony HX99

 It is notable that the T4i has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the T4i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T4i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T4i and HX99 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Sony HX99 Manual.

 So what conclusions can be drawn?
 Is the Canon T4i better than the Sony HX99 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.